learn-co-curriculum/phase-1-using-fetch/README.md

 First, we'll provide a `String` argument to `fetch()`.
 As it happens, `http://api.open-notify.org/astros.json` will provide a list of the humans in space.
-You can paste this URL into a browser tab and see that this URL returns a JSON structure.
+You can paste this URL into a browser tab and see that the data uses a JSON structure.

-JSON is a way to send a collection of data across in the internet.
-It just so happens that this `String` is written in a way that would be valid JavaScript syntax for an `Object` instance.
-Thus the name "JavaScript Object" notation or, JSON ("jay-sawn").
-Programmers find it very easy to think about JavaScript `Object`s, so they often send their "stringified" version as responses.
+JSON is a way to send a collection of data in the internet, formatted as a `String`.
+It just so happens that this string is written in a way that would be valid JavaScript syntax for an `Object` instance.
+Thus the name "JavaScript Object Notation", or JSON ("jay-sawn").
+Programmers find it very easy to think about JavaScript `Object`s, so they often send "stringified" versions of `Object`s as responses.

 The `then()` takes a function.
 Here is where you tell JavaScript to ask the network response to be turned into JSON.
 When you first start using `fetch()`